zhuolovesmath57/my_website/content/posts/thoughts.md

 +++
-title = 'Some thoughts on mathematics' date = 2024-05-15
-draft = false
-math = true
+title = 'Some thoughts on mathematics (the Beilinson conjecture)' date = 2024-05-15 draft = false math = true